AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/_CppClasses/ExpressionParser.md

   </tbody>
 </table>

-*- Note that the value of `implicitMultHighPrec` doesn't have an effect here, but you can always use parenthesis to specify exactly what you want.*

-- **Scientific Notation:** Using an uppercase `E` does not possess a unique operator precedence.
+- **Scientific Notation Shorthands:** Using an uppercase `E` or lowercase `e` does not possess a unique operator precedence.
 Instead, it is automatically transformed into `*10^` during the formatting process, regardless of the expression following.
 For example:
 <table class="two-column-table">
   <thead>
     <tr>